-Generative AI Business Opportunities for Entrepreneurs
+Generative AI Business Opportunities for Entrepreneurs in 2026: A Complete Guide

 Here's something worth sitting with.
 A 2023 McKinsey report flagged generative AI's potential contribution to the global economy at somewhere between $2.6 trillion and $4.4 trillion annually, spread across automation, new product categories, and productivity changes still unfolding.
 Big numbers, and the range is wide enough that pinning down one figure probably misses the point anyway.